indieopensource/support-contract/terms.md

 ### <a id="Initial_Term"></a>Initial Term

 This agreement will continue for the initial term specified on the _Order Form_.
+If the _Order_ does not specify an initial term, this agreement will continue for one year.

 ### <a id="Renewal"></a>Renewal